UC-MACSS/persp-model_W17/students/Ju_Tong/PS5/ps5-linear-regression.md

 </tbody>
 </table>

+2.Based on the table above and the plot below, it appears that the party ID and Biden warmth do not have an obvious variation between male and female.
+For both male and female respondents, eing a Democrat has a significant positive effect (p-value &lt; 0.001) on warmth toward Mr. Biden.
+The lower bound (70.88) and upper bound (75.26) of 95% CI of male Democrats are much higher than that (lower 36.53, upper 42.23) of male Republicans.
+Also, the lower bound (73.78) and upper bound (77.26) of 95% CI of female Democrats are much higher than that (lower 43.04, upper 48.52) of female Republicans.

-The relationship between party ID and Biden warmth does appear to differ for males/females.
-According to the table (95% confidence intervals for four categories of respondents) above and plottings below, we can find that female Republicans have a predicted warmth rating over 6 points higher than their male Republican counterparts.This difference also appears to be significant at the 95% level, since the 95% CI lower bound for for female Republicans, 43.04 is greater than the 95% CI upper bound for male Republicans 42.23).
-In addition, there is much less difference in the gender's response for the Democratic party than Republican party, the predicted warmth rating for female Democrats is just over 2 points higher than male Democrats (the 95% CI lower bound for for female Democrats, 73.78 is lower than the 95% CI upper bound for male Democrats, 75.26), while there is about 6 points higher for female Republicans than male Republican.
+3.The effect of being a woman on warmth toward Mr. Biden for Democrats is not as strong as it is for Republicans.
+Female Republicans have a predicted warmth rating over 6 points higher than their male Republican counterparts.This difference also appears to be significant at the 95% level, since the 95% CI lower bound for for female Republicans, 43.04 is greater than the 95% CI upper bound for male Republicans 42.23).
+However, there is much less difference in the gender's response for the Democratic party than Republican party, the predicted average warmth rating for female Democrats is just over 2 points higher than male Democrats (but we need to note that the 95% CI lower bound for for female Democrats, 73.78 is slightly lower than the 95% CI upper bound for male Democrats, 75.26).
+Also,it is remarkable that the gender factor has a negative (-3.946) and weak effect (p-value = 0.11065, not statistically significant even at a 90% confidence level) on the party ID factor's relationship with warmth toward Mr Biden.

+To sum up, the effect of party ID is rather strong for both male and female, while the effect of gender varies for Democrats/Republicans.

 ``` r
 # Plotting: